marcuslyons/vscode-github-issues-prs/README.md

 Checkout the source code in the [GitHub Repository](https://github.com/Microsoft/vscode-github-issues-prs).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.asdfasdfasdfas

 ## License
 [MIT](LICENSE)